SilentWood: Private Inference Over Gradient-Boosting Decision Forests: Open Science

-Fully Homomorphic Encryption (FHE)\cite{fhe} is a cryptographic scheme that allows addition or multiplication of plaintexts encrypted within ciphertexts without decrypting them.
+Fully Homomorphic Encryption (FHE)\cite{fhe} is a cryptographic scheme that allows addition or multiplication of encrypted plaintexts without decrypting them.
 Among various FHE schemes, \sysname uses an RLWE-family scheme (specifically BFV\cite{fan2012somewhat}) due to its efficient support for SIMD (Single Instruction Multiple Data) operations.
 In this scheme, the granularity of operation is a vector of elements, where each element is a plaintext value.
 To use the RLWE-family scheme, we first encode (\textsf{Encode}) the $n$-dimensional plaintext input vector into an $(n-1)$-degree polynomial $M(X)$, and then encrypt (\textsf{Encrypt}) the polynomial into an RLWE ciphertext using a secret key polynomial $S(X)$ as \textsf{RLWE\textsubscript{$S(X)$}($M(X)$)}.
 Given such ciphertexts, we can perform cipher-plaintext addition (\textsf{PAdd}) between an RLWE ciphertext and a plaintext polynomial, cipher-cipher addition between two RLWE ciphertexts, cipher-plaintext multiplication, cipher-cipher multiplication, and rotation (in a round-robin manner) of the plaintext vector elements encrypted in a ciphertext, all without decrypting them.
-We summarize the FHE operations as follows:
+The standard FHE operations are summarized as follows: